 Communication and Teamwork Stations - In this station, you will be asked to communicate to an interviewer how to perform a task, such as tying their shoelace.
 This station tests your ability to effectively and clearly communicate, as well as your patience, understanding and interpersonal skills.

-Interview Tip 3: Train Your Verbal And Non-Verbal Communication Skills With A Tutor
+MMI Tip 3: Master Verbal And Non-Verbal Communication Skills

 The way that you communicate will tell the interviewers a lot about your professionalism.
 Therefore, ensure that throughout the interview you are polite, and respectful and are putting your best foot forward!
 We also recommend students introduce themselves by name, as they enter the station and thank the interviewers as they leave the station.